-The USDOT and various state and local agencies exercise broad powers over Embark's business, generally governing such activities as authorization to engage in motor carrier operations, safety and insurance requirements.
+The United States Department of Transportation ("USDOT") and various state and local agencies exercise broad powers over Embark's business, generally governing such activities as authorization to engage in motor carrier operations, safety and insurance requirements.
 Given the evolving nature of autonomous vehicle technology, Embark may become subject to new or more restrictive regulations relating to its technology, or other matters affecting safety or operating methods.
-Other agencies, such as the EPA, and the U.S. Department of Homeland Security also may regulate Embark's operations and technology or the shipping industry generally.
+Other agencies, such as the United States Environmental Protection Agency ("EPA"), and the United States Department of Homeland Security, also may regulate Embark's operations and technology or the shipping industry generally.
 Future laws and regulations may be more stringent and require changes to Embark's operating practices, influence the demand for transportation services, or require Embark to incur significant additional costs.

 The costs of complying with safety regulations could increase as regulators impose more stringent compliance and reporting requirements in response to product recalls and safety issues in the automotive industry.
 As the semi-trucks that carry Embark's systems go into production, Embark or vehicles equipped with its equipment could be subject to existing stringent requirements under the National Traffic and Motor Vehicle Safety Act of 1966 (the "Vehicle Safety Act"), including a duty to report, subject to strict timing requirements, safety defects, and to undertake remedial actions under certain circumstances.
 The Vehicle Safety Act imposes potentially significant civil penalties for violations including the failure to comply with such reporting actions.
-Embark or vehicles equipped with its equipment could also be subject to the existing U.S. Transportation Recall Enhancement, Accountability and Documentation Act (the "TREAD Act"), which requires motor vehicle equipment manufacturers, such as Embark, to comply with "Early Warning" requirements by reporting certain information to NHTSA such as information related to defects or reports of injury.
+Embark or vehicles equipped with its equipment could also be subject to the existing U.S. Transportation Recall Enhancement, Accountability and Documentation Act (the "TREAD Act"), which requires motor vehicle equipment manufacturers, such as Embark, to comply with "Early Warning" requirements by reporting certain information to the National Highway Traffic Safety Administration (the "NHTSA") such as information related to defects or reports of injury.
 The TREAD Act imposes criminal liability for violating such requirements if a defect subsequently causes death or bodily injury.
 If Embark cannot rapidly address any safety concerns or defects with its products, its business, results of operations, and financial condition will be adversely affected.